-4.1.
-Melinda: a Work Sharing Model

-The Melinda execution model is based on the idea that the computation work must be shared between processors and cores.
-It directly derives from the Linda model defined by D. Gelernter[14].
+4.1 Melinda: a work sharing model The Melinda execution model is based on the idea that the computation work must be shared between processors and cores.
+It directly derives from the Linda model defined by D. Gelernter[Gel89].
 In Melinda, the work is dropped in a global space (the Tuple Space) by the threads.
 When threads are idle they can extract work as Tuples from the Tuple Space and process them.
 The insertion primitive (put) adds a tuple in the Tuple Space.
 The extraction primitive (get) extracts a tuple from the Tuple Space.
 The get primitive may be blocking if the Tuple Space is empty.
 The application completes when the Tuple Space is empty and all threads are blocked trying to get a Tuple.
+A simple use case with four threads is shown in Figure 1.

 Melinda hides low-level details of data sharing and synchronization thous suits programmers with no experience with parallel programming.
+From this point of view, Melinda has some similarities with MapReduce[DG08] which is more suitable for computing clusters.

 Melinda is implemented on SMP machines with multicore processors.
 The memory for the Tuple Space is allocated in the shared memory.
 To reduce the synchronization cost and improve data locality, the Tuple Space is composed of several memory banks.
 We count the total number of tuples in the tuple space with a single integer that can be incremented and decremented with atomic operations available in modern processors.
 No other global synchronization is needed.
 Each bank is individually synchronized with mutex, but there is generally no contention.
 A memory bank is attached to one thread.
-Each thread put and get its tuples in its bank thus the data is not migrated from one core to another, unless it is needed to balance the work.
+Each thread put and get its tuples in its bank thus the data is not migrated